Kourion: Early Christian beachfront basilica

 In the early-6th century, an early Christian basilica was constructed at the base of the southwestern bluffs, below the acropolis, near the western extent of the unexcavated harbor area.
 The church was a tri-apsidal, three-aisled basilica that measured approximately 27.5 m in length and 14 m in width on its exterior.
 It was oriented with the altar facing southeast.
 The central nave measured approximately 25 m including the apse, and 5.5 m wide, with the flanking aisles being 2.75 m in width.
 The colonnades supporting the clerestory ceiling of the nave consisted of six corinthian columns.
 The eastern ends of the aisles and nave terminated in half-domes adorned with mosaics.
 The chancel was paved with opus sectile while the nave and aisles were paved in mosaics.
 A peristyle atrium was arrayed west of the basilica, with a baptistery opening off the northern portico, and access to the basilica complex being controlled through the southern portico.
 The peristyle courtyard was centered upon a well.
 A catechumena was arrayed along the southern aisle of the basilica and was accessed from the southeast corner of the atrium.
 The basilica was abandoned in the mid-seventh century, the time of the earliest Arab raids on Cypriot coastal cities.

-Paragliding

-Kourion is a major paragliding site in Cyprus and is flyable on most days of the year.
-Many pilots from all over Cyprus and visitors to the island use the area as a launching spot.